Shirikara/shirikara.github.io/README.md

 **Welcome to my webpage!** <br>
 ![My GitHub Profile Image](https://github.com/shirikara.png)

-I am Shiri, a Ph.D. student at the Weizmann Institute working on breast cancer and single-cell proteomics with 5+ years of experience in mass Spectrometry.<br>
+I am Shiri, a Ph.D. student at the Weizmann Institute working on breast cancer and single-cell proteomics.<br> Analyzing human samples from the clinic makes me feel closer to the applicational opportunities of basic science.<br>
-Analyzing human samples from the clinic makes me feel closer to the applicational opportunities of basic science.<br>
+- Data-driven person specializing in R, Python, and MATLAB.<be>
-- Data-driven person specializing in R, Python, and MATLAB.<br>
+- 5+ years of experience in mass Spectrometry
-- I am a part-time scientific writer at Davison Institute, believing that promoting science education is as important as being a scientist.<br>
+- Part-time scientific writer at Davison Institute, believing that promoting science education is as important as being a scientist.<br>
-- I am a plant-lover, and I enjoy practicing yoga.
+- I am a plant-lover 🌱, and I enjoy practicing yoga.
 Since I have my own sourdough, "Tamagotchi," I haven't bought a bread loaf even once.<br>

 - Check out my last preprint in [_BiorXiv_]<br>(https://www.biorxiv.org/content/10.1101/2024.11.01.621461v1)